 Everyone has episodes of forgetfulness from time to time.
 But people with Alzheimer’s disease display certain ongoing behaviors and symptoms, which worsen over time.
 These can include:

-- memory loss affecting daily life activities, such as keeping appointments or remembering newly learned directions
+- memory loss affecting your daily activities, such as your ability to keep appointments

 - difficulties with problem solving